-3.7 The Council receives one primary capital grant from central Government to support its role in providing Disabled Facilities Grants; for 2021/22 the Council has been allocated £1.628M.
-There have been changes to the way the grant is now distributed with the funding being provided to the County Council as the Better Care provider who then allocate funding to the Councils.
-Future year's allocations may therefore be subject to change as part of this change in procedure.
+3.7 The Council receives one primary capital grant from central Government to support its role in providing Disabled Facilities Grants; for 2023/24 the Council has been allocated £1.628M.
+The grant is distributed through the County Council as part of the wider Better Care Fund and, as such, future year's allocations may therefore be subject to change.